Bkassh/gitops-demo/README.md

 ### 5. Integrate Azure Log Analytics to aggregate logs from the nodes and pods available in the created AKS Cluster

 The Github Actions "1.
-Create Azure K8s Cluster for Compredict GitOps Demo and monitor with Prometheus and Grafana" workflow, applies the complete change (AKS Cluster Creation + Flux install + enable Prometheus and Grafana + add Azure log Analytics workspace) as the terraform files in the "infrastructure" folder are in the same Terraform state.
+Create Azure K8s Cluster for GitOps Demo and monitor with Prometheus and Grafana" workflow, applies the complete change (AKS Cluster Creation + Flux install + enable Prometheus and Grafana + add Azure log Analytics workspace) as the terraform files in the "infrastructure" folder are in the same Terraform state.

 After successful cluster creation I was able to see the Azure Log analytics workspace as shown below.
 ![alt text](images/image-14.png)